wuwei7/epica/README.md

 Page about the Dutch symphonic metal band Epica for The Odin Project's "Landing Page" project.
+I didn't follow the proposed layout exactly; I tweaked it here and there so it could better fit this type of content.